 Where you need to be:

-• Review sites specialized in your category
+- Review sites specialized in your category

-• Buying guides in established media
+- Buying guides in established media

-• Comparison platforms
+- Comparison platforms

-• YouTube reviews
+- YouTube reviews

-• Reddit threads (yes, LLMs consult Reddit)
+- Reddit threads (yes, LLMs consult Reddit)

 5. Review volume and ratings as ranking signals

-“Here are three highly rated options within your budget”
+"Here are three highly-rated options within your budget."

-The platforms have not revealed what determines ranking within recommendations.
+Platforms haven't revealed what determines ranking within recommendations.

 When an agent shows three options, what makes one rank first vs. third?
 We don't know.